goconca/website-2019/content/blog/1-resources-for-the-new-speakers.md

 Very few of us go up on stage and "wing it".
 We practice in front of the mirror, co-workers, family, friends, etc. Over and over.

-If you know your talk inside out, practiced it ahead of time, when you go up on stage you'll be confident in delivering you talk will give you the strength to overcome those initial butterflies and jitters.
+If you know your talk inside out, practiced it ahead of time, when you go up on stage you'll be confident in delivering your talk and it will give you the strength to overcome those initial butterflies and jitters.

 > Just remember, you have a story to tell, an experience to share, and folks are _genuinely_ interested in what you have to say.